gmf2/Sign_detection_from_deaft_language/README.md

 Also, other technologies depending on the project step has been used as:
 1-Recognition of data points related to the different parts of the body: OpenPose

+It has been used different sklearn models in order to find a best accuracy.